Table of Contents_

 Here are some of the common printer maintenance tasks that you can perform to improve the performance and longevity of your printer.
 Be warned, the process to complete these maintenance procedures may differ depending on the make and model of your printer.
 These models vary in price according to type.

-If you want to make sure your printhead nozzles are operating correctly you should perform a nozzle check.
+If you want to make sure your printhead nozzles are operating correctly, you should perform a nozzle check.
 Initiating this nozzle check will require a different process from printer to printer, but the end result should be the same.
 The printer will create a test page to test out the nozzle’s various functionalities.
 If you see solid lines, that means your nozzles are operating correctly.
-If you see broken lines or no lines at all, you may have a nozzle-related issue.
+You may have a nozzle-related issue if you see broken or no lines.
 You can typically clean the nozzle and then run the check again.
+If you’re unsure of how to do this, you can read our guide and learn how to clean printer heads.

 Most modern printers will automatically institute a print head cleaning process somewhere in the settings menu.

-Cleaning your print heads will be an important part of your regular printer maintenance routine.
+Cleaning your print heads will be an important part of your regular printer maintenance routine, especially if you need your laser printer cleaner.
 Most modern printers will automatically institute a print head cleaning process somewhere in the settings menu.
-If your printer does not allow for this option in the settings, there are many third-party software suites that can initiate the print head cleaning process.
+If your printer does not allow this option in the settings, many third-party software suites can initiate the print head cleaning process.
 Modern printers can also automatically perform other maintenance tasks, such as aligning the print heads.
 Be sure to clean and align the print heads every few months for optimum efficiency.

 You should also manually clean both the exterior and interior of a printer.
-This cleaning process will differ depending on the type of printer you have, laser or inkjet, and the individual printer model.
+This cleaning process will differ depending on your printer type, laser or inkjet, and the individual printer model.
 You can never go wrong, however, with a simple microfiber cloth.
 Many printers can also handle a bit of isopropyl alcohol.
-Make sure that the printer has been powered down before you open it up to clean the interior components.
+Make sure the printer has been powered down before opening it up to clean the interior components.

 If you see broken lines or no lines at all, you may have a nozzle-related issue.